MTRXO/TaskMenager/README.md

 #TaskMenager

-#It's a simple web app to menage you daily tasks, ypu can add or delete you task
+#It's a simple web app to menage you daily tasks, you can add or delete your task

-#techonogy used:
+#Technology used:
--asp.net
+-Asp.net
 -Entity Framework
 -Linq
 -SQL SERVER
--bootstrap icons
+-Bootstrap icons
--bootswatch
+-Bootswatch
--bootstrap
+-Bootstrap

 #Theme used
 https://bootswatch.com/quartz/